survivejs/react-book/manuscript/developing_with_webpack.md

 **package.json**

 ```
+...
 "scripts": {
   "build": "TARGET=build webpack",
   "start": "TARGET=dev node dev-server/server.js"
 },
+...
 ```

-If you hit `npm start` now and start tweaking `app/component.js` you should see the browser refresh.
+If you hit `npm start` at `kanban_app/` now and start tweaking `app/component.js` you should see the browser refresh.

 ## Conclusion